doggybootsy/hidden-disc-docs/README.md

     }
 }
 ```
-This function (CREDIT [pythonmcpi](https://github.com/pythonmcpi) for the general function, I modded it to work "better". in quotes because it just filters in a little bit more of a fine way with option 1) does a general function search and returns the encasing modules.
+This function (CREDIT [pythonmcpi](https://github.com/pythonmcpi) for the general function, I modded it slightly to filter in a little bit more of a fine way) does a general function search and returns the encasing modules.

 For example, `findModules("gettoken")` will return two modules including that function, and since they're modules, other functions involving the token will show up as well.